 'Ceresa' is a semi-leafless, self supporting pea, with a high yield of easy to pick pods.
 Height to 20in (50cm).
 Available at Thompson and Morgan.

 'Golden Sweet' is an attractive tall growing variety, with red leaf nodes and colourful mauve flowers, followed by pale golden-yellow pods.
 Height to 7ft (210cm).
-Available at Thompson and Morgan.
+Available at Thompson & Morgan.

 'Oregon Sugar Pod' produces sweet, stringless flat pods, throughout summer.
 Ideal for stir-fries.
 Resistant to powdery mildew.
 Height to 35in (90cm), spread to 10in (25cm).
 Available from Van Meuwen.